Last Updated on October 24, 2024 by Admin

 2. The contractor who bids the lowest price will be awarded the contract.

-3. Once the contractor has been awarded the contract, they will need to start preparations for starting work.
+3. Once the contractor has been awarded the contract, they must start preparing to start work.
 This may include appointing subcontractors and obtaining necessary permits from authorities.

 4. Construction work may commence at any time but is usually planned in phases to minimize disruption to residents and businesses.